 - People can build wind turbines anywhere on existing farms or ranches.

 - It is a space-efficient as we use free space for agricultural purposes.

 - Also, the wind turbines are relatively low maintenance.

 There are some drawbacks to wind energy, such as:

 - Also, we need a storage device to hold generated power when there isn’t enough wind.

 - It’s noisy and may cause aesthetic pollution.

 - Also, the blades may damage the local wildlife like the birds flying into the spinning turbine blades.

-Nonetheless, there are some opinions to use batteries to store wind power for the peak demand times and that would make the wind power more popular.
+Nonetheless, there are some opinions to use batteries to store wind power for peak demand times, making wind power more popular.